 John Gowers provided two useful feedback sessions: a reflection on the AGM and feedback from the experience of taking the LWMRS 0 Gauge exhibition layout with its CBUS and MERG DCC installations to the Warley show at the NEC.
 At this meeting, the workshops were particularly active with many members showing progress with personal projects and various kits being inspected, tested and made to work.

 March 28th 2020

-This meeting was postponed due to the Covid-19 virus restrictions.
+This meeting was postponed due to the Covid-19 virus restrictions but replaced by a series of Virtual meetings using the Zoom application.